Belinda Bidwell

 Belinda Bidwell (22 April 1936 – 28 April 2007) was the first female speaker of the National Assembly of The Gambia.
 In 2002, Bidwell, who was previously a teacher, was nominated to serve in the National Assembly, and she became deputy speaker.
 In April 2006, following an attempted coup d'etat in March, Speaker Sheriff Mustapha Dibba was arrested and removed from his position for alleged involvement, and Bidwell became speaker.

 Bidwell died of a heart attack in April 2007.

 Early life

-Bidwell was the second daughter of Gabriel and Julian Faal Faal Matilde, born on 22 April 1936.
-Her sister and father were politically active in Alliance for Patriotic Reorientation and Construction party.
+Bidwell was the second daughter of Gabriel Julian Faal and Matilda Ann Faal, born on 22 April 1936.
 She had her primary education at Saint Joseph Convent, collegiate education at Gambia College and graduation at the University of Oxford in the UK.
 After completing education, she served as a teacher at St. Joseph Convent, St. Augustine Junior Secondary School and Gambia College.
 She had various degrees in Mathematics and environment protection from University of Chicago, US, University of Reading in the UK and at other universities in Australia, the Soviet Union and Germany.
 She was married to James Ndow and the pair had three sons and two daughters.